-Pixie Japanese Maple is primarily valued in the landscape or garden for its ornamental globe-shaped form.
-It has attractive burgundy deciduous foliage which emerges red in spring.
-The lobed palmate leaves are highly ornamental and turn an outstanding scarlet in the fall.
-The rough gray bark and black branches add an interesting dimension to the landscape.
+Kamagata Japanese Maple is primarily valued in the landscape or garden for its ornamental upright and spreading habit of growth.
+It has attractive light green foliage edged in red which emerges rose in spring.
+The small lobed palmate leaves are highly ornamental and turn outstanding shades of yellow, orange and red in the fall.